 1. Define Leads Clearly

 Your first step is to have a clear definition of what a lead is.
-If you’re working with a team, make sure all the employees understand that definition, too.
+If you’re working with a team, ensure all the employees understand that definition, too.

 At what point does a sales prospect become a lead?
-A large majority of the leads sent to staff at many companies don’t get acted on.
+Most of the leads sent to staff at many companies don’t get acted on.
 There are two main reasons for that.

-First of all, the lead might get channeled to the wrong person for the task.
-If it doesn’t get passed on to the right person or doesn’t get there fast enough, it becomes a missed opportunity.
+First, the lead might get channeled to the wrong person for the task.
+It becomes a missed opportunity if it doesn’t get passed on to the right person or doesn’t get there fast enough.

-Second, the lead may not be ready to talk to a salesperson right away.
-The salesperson might make a contact or two with a lead, decide they aren’t ready, and start focusing more on easier leads.
+Second, the lead may not be ready to talk to a salesperson immediately.
+The salesperson might make a contact or two with a lead, decide they aren’t ready, and focus more on easier leads.

-To prevent these lost opportunities from happening, you need a really specific definition of what counts as a lead, so you’ll know what opportunities to pursue.
+To prevent these lost opportunities, you need a specific definition of what counts as a lead so you’ll know what opportunities to pursue.

 That way, there’s no confusion about whether or not a lead is present.
 And if something meets the definition of a lead, everyone involved will know to take action right away.